* U.S., China seen nearing truce in trade war

 * Strong U.S. jobs data underpin optimism on economy

 * Yuan at highest since mid-August after PBOC cut

 * Bond yields rising globally as recession fears recede

 * Asian stock markets: tmsnrt.rs/2zpUAr4

-LONDON, Nov 5 (Reuters) - World shares climbed back towards record highs and safe-haven bonds tumbled on Tuesday, as hopes that Washington may roll back some of the tariffs it has imposed on Chinese imports rekindled optimism about the global economic outlook.
+LONDON, Nov 5 (Reuters) - World shares climbed back towards record highs on Tuesday, as hopes that Washington may roll back some of the tariffs it has imposed on Chinese imports rekindled optimism on the global economic outlook.

 Hopes of a trade truce between the United States and China this month fuelled the optimism, with some more details being filled in on what’s expected to be a “phase one” agreement.

 As part of this agreement, China is pushing U.S. President Donald Trump to remove more tariffs imposed in September, according to overnight reports.
 Beijing and Washington spoke of progress in the talks and U.S. Commerce Secretary Wilbur Ross said licenses for U.S. companies to sell components to China’s telecoms giant Huawei will come “very shortly”.

 “The big picture is that everyone is now setting themselves up for the strong rebound case (for the global economy),” said Peter Garnry, Saxo Bank’s head of global equities .
 “And with the flood gates open for monetary policy, assets are just flying, especially equities.”

 Global readings of the October manufacturing business surveys showed the aggregate ticked up for the third month in a row last month to show an expansion in factory activity.